Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 1. Open `server.js` in your project folder.
 2. Modify it to include a `/students` route:
     ```javascript
+    // Import the Express library
     const express = require('express');

+    // Create an instance of an Express application
     const app = express();

-    // Middleware to serve static files
+    // Middleware to serve static files from the "public" folder
     app.use(express.static('public'));

     // Dummy data for students